-- Deposit rates have only recently risen above the level of inflation the Bank of England base rate is now 4.75% (20 November 2024), having previously oscillated in a narrow band of 0.1% to 0.75% between March 2009 and May 2022 before rising rapidly until August 2023.
+- Deposit rates have only recently risen above the level of inflation - the Bank of England base rate is now 4.5% (April 2025), having previously oscillated in a narrow band of 0.1% to 0.75% between March 2009 and May 2022 before rising rapidly until August 2023.
 For most of the period since March 2009, inflation has been higher than base rate.
 The rate of inflation began falling from its 11.1% peak in late 2022 and reached the Treasury's 2% target in May 2024.
-CPI annual inflation is now expected to rise slightly, with the Office for Budget Responsibility (OBR) forecasting that inflation will now peak at 2.6% in 2025 due to measures in the Autumn Budget 2024. - After a prolonged period following the global financial crisis of UK (and global) interest rates close to zero, the picture started to change at the end of 2021.
-By summer 2023 inflationary pressures had prompted the Bank of England to raise the interest rate fourteen times, at consecutive meetings, to 5.25%.
-Rate cuts are now on the agenda, with the OBR forecasting that bank rate will fall gradually to around 3.50% by 2029/30.
+CPI annual inflation is now rising again, with the Bank of England forecasting that inflation will now peak at 3.75% in 2025 due to utility price rises, among other factors. - In spite of the prospect of higher inflation in the short term, the consensus is that rate cuts will continue, with the Office for Budget Responsibility forecasting that bank rate will fall gradually to around 3.80% by mid-2026.

-Source: Bank of England and Office of National Statistics October 2024
+Source: Bank of England and Office of National Statistics April 2025

-One risk that has been all too apparent in recent times is political risk, with markets responding rapidly to reports from Ukraine and Gaza, just as they did a few years ago to social media comments from Donald Trump - and may do again.
+One risk that has been all too apparent in recent times is political risk, with markets responding rapidly, for example, to reports of social media comments from Donald Trump.
+The longer-term impact of what are often short-term shocks, such as market reaction to Trump's 'Liberation Day', should be addressed in regular reviews.
 In the long run, much instant market reaction is best ignored as little more than background noise.